Christie Pearce: International career

 Pearce returned to the team in 2006, after taking off the 2005 season to have her first child.
 In 2006, Christie returned to the team just 112 days after giving birth for China's Four Nations Tournament.
 2007 brought Pearce's busiest year to date, starting in all 20 games in which she played and she became the most capped defender and second-most capped played on the 2007 FIFA Women's World Cup team.
 She started in all six matches of the World Cup.

 In 2008, Pearce was named captain of the Women's National Team and led the United States to the Gold medal once again, earning her 200th National Team cap at the 2008 Summer Olympics.
 With the retirement of teammate Kristine Lilly in 2010, she became the most capped active player in the world.

-Pearce captained the USA team to win second place at 2011 FIFA Women's World Cup, losing to Japan 1–3 in the penalty shoot-out, having drawn the final match at 2–2 at the end of extra-time.
-She played all 600 minutes in all 6 matches USA played.
+Pearce captained the U.S. team to win second place at 2011 FIFA Women's World Cup, losing to Japan 1–3 in the penalty shoot-out, having drawn the final match at 2–2 at the end of extra-time.
+She played all 600 minutes in all 6 matches U.S. played.

-In 2012 London Olympics, Pearce captained the USA team to a 2–1 gold medal win over Japan in the final; playing all 570 minutes in 6 matches and was a key free kick taker throughout the tournament.
+In 2012 London Olympics, Pearce captained the U.S. team to a 2–1 gold medal win over Japan in the final; playing all 570 minutes in 6 matches and was a key free kick taker throughout the tournament.
 Pearce also saved a shot off the line from Japan in the Olympic final.
-The USA team won all six matches it played at the 2012 London Olympics, including 3 shutouts.
+The U.S. team won all six matches it played at the 2012 London Olympics, including 3 shutouts.

 As of September 20, 2015, Christie Pearce is currently second on the all-time cap list with 311.